I believe it is a common sense that the

 Useful e.g. for a fixed table header.

-Mind that the top, left, right
+Mind that the top, left, right and bottom coordinates are relative to

 the HTML page, not to the browser view-port.